jstolarek/skye-dsh/doc/provenance_ideas.md

   * duplicate data type required, need some way to handle name clashes

-  * two SQL queries generated:
+  * Original DSH two SQL queries generated:

     ```sql
     SELECT a2.a_id AS r1, a3.et_id AS r2, a2.a_id AS o1,